 Limitation on Shares Issued Other Than for Stock Options and SARs.
-The 2001 Plan limits to 1,500,000 the number of shares of common stock that may be granted in the aggregate in the form of Restricted Stock, Performance Shares and/or Performance Units.
+The 2001 Plan limits to 1.5 million the number of shares of common stock that may be granted in the aggregate in the form of Restricted Stock, Performance Shares and/or Performance Units.
+Under the amendment, this amount would increase to 5 million shares.
 (Section 4.1).